 When a smoker, offset or not, is first sent from the manufacturer, it usually comes with oils, dust, and other debris from the manufacturing and shipping process.
 Smokers that are set up at stores can also collect dust over time.

 The last thing you want is to cook all of this and get that flavoring into your meat.
-So, to help get your smoker ready to use, you must season a new smoker or charcoal grill before using it for meats.

 What do you need to season a smoker?